openjdm/openjdm.github.io/_sources/sunk_cost.md

 reinforced.

 Another reason to continue with a failed service is to appear as a good decision maker.
-Bornstein and Chapman found that participants attributed an increased importance for this as the investment of the decision increased (Bornstein & Chapman, 1995).
-By making the decision to leave a company or switch to another provider, a decision maker can feel as though it is an admission that the initial decision was poorly made (Bornstein & Chapman, 1995).
+Bornstein and Chapman (1995) found that participants attributed an increased importance for this as the investment of the decision increased.
+By making the decision to leave a company or switch to another provider, a decision maker can feel as though it is an admission that the initial decision was poorly made.
 Let’s examine how this rational justification can be seen in a subscription service setting.
-An IT employee selects a document signing provider for their company.
-This person spent ample time doing their research.
+An IT employee selects a document-signing provider for their company after spending ample time doing their research.
 Due to the necessity of signing and transferring documents virtually, this was an important decision for the firm.
 In a few months, the IT employee discovers a superior service to the one they had originally selected.
 This